 Resources to learn more about Dr. King

-Listed below are parks, online resources, and videos about Dr. King.
+Listed below are local and national resources to learn more about Dr. King

 Martin Luther King Jr. Civil Rights Memorial Park